Hikers Look at Frozen Waterfalls in the Poconos

 Jennifer Nagy says the viewing deck makes visiting this area safer, especially when the ground is slick.

-“They did a great job with it I think.
-It’s a lot bigger.
+"They did a great job with it, I think.
+It's a lot bigger.
 They did a nice job.
-It’s spacious and in the summer it gets busy here so you can fit a lot of people,” says Nagy.
+It's spacious and in the summer it gets busy here so you can fit a lot of people," says Nagy.

-Raymondskill Falls is one of many trials in the Delaware Water Gap National Recreation Area still open to the public during the winter.
+For a list of trails open throughout the winter in the Delaware Water Gap National Recreation Area, click here.

-For a list of others, click here.